lgong30/lgong30.github.io/_posts/2017-01-30-C++11-Move-Semantics-Investigation.md

 ---
 layout: post
-title: C++ 11 Move Semantics Investigation
+title: Play with C++ 11 Move Semantics
 tags: [C++]
 categories: [skill]
 ---

 Recently, I have learned about the move semantics of C++ 11 from [Bo Qian's YouTuBe Channel](https://www.youtube.com/watch?v=IOkgBrXCtfo).
-As an "old body" that is curious to all kinds of new techniques, I definitely would give myself a try.
+As an "old boy" that is curious to all kinds of new techniques, I definitely would give myself a try.

 Define a Class
 --------------